 EDU 409L Reading Field Experience: Both EDU 406 Teaching and Learning in Diverse Elementary Schools and EDU 409 Literacy and Content Area Instruction require an extensive field component.
 Students will spend approximately 100 hours teaching reading and content area reading in an assigned elementary school.
 Corequisites: EDU 406 and 409.
 ESOL infused course.

 EDU 417 Teaching (Particular Subject) in Secondary Schools: Explores selection, evaluation, and use of instructional materials to adapt college major to secondary school.
 Prerequisites: Secondary Education minor.
 Corequisite: EDU 417L.
 ESOL infused course.
+Prerequisite: Passing scores on the General Knowledge (GK) test of the Florida Teacher Certification Exam.

 EDU 444 Educational Statistics, Tests, and Measurements: Focuses on the basic concepts of educational statistics with applications to the theories of tests and measurements.
 Topics include descriptive statistics, inferential statistics, correlation and prediction, and test theory.